lokhi/banking_app/README.md

 ## Install on your machine
 If you don't want to install the environment on your machine you can use this base URL [https://banking-app-lp.herokuapp.com/](https://banking-app-lp.herokuapp.com/) or jump to the heroku section ⬇️
+You could also use docker and docker compose to test the project
 ### Clone the repository

 ```shell